 - 1. Thesis An original research project thesis is required. - 2.
-Qualifying Examination A qualifying examination is not required. - 3.
-Advisory Committee - - The Committee Chairman/Major Advisor must be a full-time faculty affiliated with the Department of Food Science and Technology. - The student and the Major Advisor will select two additional members of the Committee, to be approved by the Department Head. - The Committee shall have a majority of full-time faculty or research professors in the FST Department and may have member(s) from another academic department.
+Qualifying Examination A qualifying examination is not required.

+3. Advisory Committee -

+- The Committee Chairman/Major Advisor must be a full-time faculty affiliated with the Department of Food Science and Technology. - The student and the Major Advisor will select at least one additional member of the Committee from the Food Science and Technology Department and to be approved by the Department Head. - The Committee shall have a majority of full-time faculty or research professors in the FST Department and may have member(s) from another academic department.
 Adjunct faculty and other professional scientists from outside the university may serve as regular committee members with the approval of the Department Head.
 A Research Scientist or a Research Associate holding a Ph.D. degree may serve on the Advisory Committee as a fourth member. - The student must personally confirm with each Committee member their willingness to serve on the Committee. - The student should actively seek the advice of the Committee members and use this Committee in a truly advisory capacity.